rohan843/CTFs/picoCTF_130_Trivial_Flag_Transfer_Protocol/README.md

 ---

 On a first glance, this capture contains information of 152413 packets.
 Almost all of these packets are of a protocol called **TFTP** (trivial file transfer protocol).
 I've not used this before, so I'll look up its format.

+Other than TFTP, there are a few ARP and SSDP packets, small in number (tot.
+18) to be manually checked.